alecjacobson/seminar-on-geometry-and-animation/README.md

 # CSC2521: Seminar in Geometry and Animation

 Instructed by [Alec Jacobson](http://www.cs.toronto.edu/~jacobson/)
-Class meets Tuesdays at 3pm-5pm on ⚡ _Zoom_ ⚡
+Class meets Wednesdays at 3pm-5pm in ES 1042.

 This course will take a deep look at a broad collection of seminal papers in computer graphics, focusing on topics in geometry processing and computer